You are here

 Warning letters

-A warning letter may be issued by the TGA and will include:
+A warning letter may include:

-- what corrective action must be undertaken
+- the required corrective action

 Suspensions